syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Annotations.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/Annotation/Add-a-circle-measurement-annotation-to-the-PDF-document).

 ### Angle measurement annotation

 The angle measurement annotation calculates the angle between three points and draws arc between three points.
 The angle of the annotation is displayed in the pop-up window.